Elizaveta239/elizaveta239.github.io/_posts/2020-11-08-shortcuts.md

 1. Try to learn short shortcuts first (ideally two-keystroke shortcuts)
 2. There is no need to remember default shortcuts, you can always configure them for yourself.
 [Re-assigning](https://www.jetbrains.com/help/pycharm/configuring-keyboard-and-mouse-shortcuts.html) a shortcut to your custom value will help you to remember it even better!
 Keymap is usually trying to be comfortable for an average user, but it doesn't guarantee it’ll be comfortable for you!

 When you learn about some new cool action, don’t try to remember its shortcut, but remember its name instead.
 After that you can always search for this action and [assign new](https://www.jetbrains.com/help/pycharm/configuring-keyboard-and-mouse-shortcuts.html) really short and easy to remember shortcut to it.
 And you’ll remember it much better!
-You can always use this [Paul Everitt’s video](https://youtu.be/NoDx0MEESDw?t=3566) for inspiration (my favorite moment is at 59:24 😊)
+You can always use this Paul Everitt’s video ["42 PyCharm Tips and Tricks"](https://youtu.be/NoDx0MEESDw) for inspiration (my favorite moment is at [59:24](https://youtu.be/NoDx0MEESDw?t=3566) 😊)

 I do believe that the ideal shortcut should consist of 2 keystrokes.
 Here are my **Top-10** favorite shortcuts in PyCharm.
 Some of them consist of 2 keystrokes by default:
 1. **Alt + Enter** - execute this shortcut if something is highlighted in your editor, and it will explain and suggest fixes.